 Bank Financing Can Still be Used

-Although retirement funds have several advantages to both the buyer and the seller of a business, bank financing should not be ignored.
+Although retirement funds have several advantages to both the buyer and the seller of a business, bank financing shouldn’t be ignored.
 In the absence of other forms of financing, bank financing is critical.

-An earnout is a form of deferred payment to the seller that is contingent on certain events occurring post-closing in a manner that depends on the performance of the acquired company.
+An earnout is a form of deferred payment to the seller that’s contingent on certain events occurring post-closing.

 Metrics for an Earnout